 “From the outside,” she nods, “these windows are pure reflection.”

 The boy leans closer.
 He exposes his teeth, browned and fractured.
 He rotates his face but maintains his gaze.

 The priest puts a pointing finger to the glass.
-He spreads his palm there—if the window were down, he could lay it on the boy’s forehead.
+He spreads his palm there—if the window were down, he could set it on the boy’s forehead.
 He then pounds the window with the butt of his fist.
-The boy startles, ducks, and throws a forearm before his face.
-Then he leans in, pounds back once, and runs away.
+The boy startles, ducks, throws a forearm before his face.
+He then leans in, pounds back once, and runs away.

 “What time is it?”

 The driver turns her head toward the dashboard clock.
 “The rain should come any minute.”

 For a while neither of them speak.
 The priest looks up toward the back seat’s sunroof and the water condensing from the air such to fall and spatter on it.